Learn more about what you need to receive small business funding.

 Here is a breakdown of what types of technology or product is best for either the NIH or the NSF.

 Another thing to consider when working with the NIH and the NSF is to consider which 'topic area' to apply through.
 The omnibus/parent grant solicitations at the NIH are generic announcements from the NIH that show that they are looking for a specific type of technology or research.
 Look at this website to see all of the NIH programs and their specific research.
-Here is the corresponding website for the NSF.
+For corresponding information from the NSF, see their website here.

 The other type (as opposed to the omnibus/parent solicitations) are called focused solicitations.
 These are direct calls from agencies for research on a specific topic.
 Here is a great website that outlines release dates, due dates, and closing dates for specific solicitations.